rivvalue/voia-docs/CLONE_DEPLOYMENT_GUIDE.md

-# Voxa Platform Clone Deployment Guide
+# Vocsa Platform Clone Deployment Guide

 ## Overview
-This guide will help you clone the Voxa Intelligence platform to create a full-featured Voice of Client Agent system while keeping the original as a demonstration/sneak peek.
+This guide will help you clone the Vocsa Intelligence platform to create a full-featured Voice of Client Agent system while keeping the original as a demonstration/sneak peek.

 ## Prerequisites